Dr. Joseph Raccuglia, MD

 The question is not how to manage your emotions.
 The question is whether you can see the program that generates them.

+Here is what the EQ industry will not tell you.
 Most people do not struggle with emotional intelligence because they lack a skill.
 They struggle because they are running a program they do not know exists.
 By the time you are seven years old, your emotional operating system is largely written.
-By the time you are an adult, you have forgotten it was written at all.

 Bruce Lipton